 What a glorious life is being prepared for those who accept the invitation, offered to all, rejected by some!

-God has had this plan since the beginning, and it is still moving forward.
+John 1 declares with joy that God has had this plan since the beginning, and it is still moving ahead.
 We have wonderful things to look forward to.

 God bless you lots!